unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 ## Event basis functions (Components)
 `UnfoldSim.jl` provides a `LinearModelComponent` and a `MixedModelComponent` for single- and multi-subject simulation respectively.
 These components determine the shape of the response to an event.
 They consist of a basis function which is weighted by the user-defined regression model.
 Users can specify a basis function by providing a custom vector or selecting from predefined options, such as simplified EEG components like the N170, modelled as temporally shifted Hanning windows.
 Further, in the components’ model formulae, fixed-effects ($\beta s$) and random effects  (`MultiSubjectDesign`s only) need to be specified.

-Each component can be nested in a `MultichannelComponent`, which, using a forward headmodel, projects the simulated source component to the multi-channel electrode space.
+Each component can be nested in a `MultichannelComponent`, which, using a forward head model, projects the simulated source component to the multi-channel electrode space.
 Using `Artifacts.jl` we provide on-demand access to the HArtMuT [@harmening2022hartmut] model.

 To generate complex activations, it is possible to specify a vector of `<:AbstractComponents`.